parikg/parikg.github.io/README.md

 - [Loss minimization through the lens of outcome indistinguishability](https://arxiv.org/abs/2210.08649) with Lunjia Hu, Michael P. Kim, Omer Reingold and Udi Wieder, appeared at ITCS'23.
 - [Characterizing notions of omniprediction via multicalibration](https://arxiv.org/abs/2302.06726) with Michael P. Kim and Omer Reingold.
 Under submission, 2023.

-This line of work is summarized in a talk  on [Multigroup fairness and loss minimization](https://www.youtube.com/live/9CnttO0rd0c?feature=share) given at the Simons workshop on [Multigroup fairness and the validity of statistical judgement](https://simons.berkeley.edu/workshops/multigroup-fairness-validity-statistical-judgment) in April'23.
+This line of work is summarized in a talk  on [Multigroup fairness and loss minimization](https://www.youtube.com/live/9CnttO0rd0c?feature=share) given at the Simons workshop on [Multigroup fairness](https://simons.berkeley.edu/workshops/multigroup-fairness-validity-statistical-judgment) in April'23.
 Here is a longer talk from the [IAS TCSDM seminar](https://youtu.be/fUO7Mdew8Fk) and a shorter version from the [TOC4fairness seminar](https://youtu.be/fwwNfdLCsNs).

 A paper exploring how these notions relate for Deep Neural Nets, and a [talk by Adam Kalai](https://www.youtube.com/live/WJfIOfAZu9g?feature=share):